 - MCAT Blog, MCAT Info

-After [hopefully] years of shadowing, volunteering, and diligently maintaining your GPA, you’ve arrived at the next big step in your journey to medical school: the Medical College Admission Test.
-It’s no secret the MCAT is a big deal, from its arduous length to how long it takes to prep for the MCAT and even the sprint to register for the test.
+After years of shadowing, volunteering, and diligently maintaining your GPA, you’ve arrived at the next big step in your journey to medical school: the Medical College Admission Test.
+It’s no secret the MCAT is a big deal, from how long it is to how long it takes to prep for the MCAT and even the race to register for a test date that makes getting concert tickets on Ticketmaster look like a free-for-all.
 MCAT exam dates are released in September, but MCAT registration opens up twice every year; you can register for January-June test dates in October and then July-September test dates the following February.

-It’s worth noting that if you plan on taking the MCAT in January, you should start prepping before registration opens in October.
-If you wait, you’ll only have just about four months to study for the MCAT, a feat not to be taken lightly.
-Schedule an MCAT consultation with our Academic Managers to help find the MCAT study plan to hit your goals and fits your timeline.
+It’s worth noting that if you plan on taking the MCAT in January, you should start your MCAT prep before registration opens in October.
+Schedule an MCAT consultation with our MCAT Advisors to help you find the MCAT study plan to hit your goals and fit your timeline.

 It’s always a mad dash to register because popular dates and test centers fill up quickly.
-To help take some of that stress off, here’s how to register for the MCAT.
+To help take some of that stress off, here’s how to register for the MCAT with ease.